CD V-720

 Inide Chatham 720

 As far as I know Chatham only made a CD V-720 and CD V-700 in the early days.
 These Chatham meters are really unique.
 Note the plastic strap battery holders and the rounded, cast case design.
 This meter has the sliding metal cover on the bottom like all 720s.
-Also worth noting is that the ion chamber is mounted in the removable bottom of the meter and has a cable that plugs into the top electronics section when the bottom is installed.
+Also worth noting is that the ion chamber is mounted inside the removable bottom of the meter and has a cable that plugs into the top electronics section when the bottom is installed.